OUR PHILOSOPHY & HISTORY

 In fact, the business model is so good it has given rise to the ‘Shak Restaurants’ concept, specializing in ‘Unique Venues’ and ‘Dining Done Different’ and as a result there is also the Marula Shak in Ponta Malongane, S. Mozambique, to fit in with the ‘Shak’ ethos

-Then 2020 rolled in and with the COVID debacle, everything had to close (coupled with a near fatal motorbike accident!) but we hav’nt been idle and a new development is in the making with first the Shuga Shak in Eshowe in 2021, and now in 2023 a really exciting project establishing a Shak at Belmont farm, (just 2 km away)
+Then 2020 rolled in and with the COVID debacle, everything had to close (coupled with a near fatal motorbike accident!) but we weren’t idle and 1st there was the Shuga Shak in Eshowe in 2021, and then an abortive animal farm project.
+Say no more.